Welcome to the Great Plains Trail!

 The trail will allow for hiking, horseback riding, and in most areas, mountain biking.
 Users of the trail can choose to travel a small section of the trail for a day, take a few days to see a larger portion of the trail, or even a whole adventurous season to travel the full length of the trail.

-Below you will find a map of current proposed route (subject to change) as well as a brief description of the numbered highlights:
+Below you will find a map of the current proposed route (subject to change).
+A more detailed version is in the works . . .

 Wherever the trail goes, to journey along it will be a worthwhile endeavor – be it 1,500 miles or 15 minutes.
 Adventure awaits!